A common denominator for most businesses is aiming for growth.

 Times are great, but with sales and manufacturing orders piling up, you realize that manually tracking your inventory, production, and sales will not cut it anymore.
 It’s probably a good time to check out how you can leverage software to streamline your processes and keep up with the demand.
 That’s why we’ve put together this epic guide on what is an MRP system, which is the best software for you, and how to choose between MRP and ERP systems.

-MRP (or material requirements planning) systems are tools for calculating the raw materials, sub-assemblies, and components a manufacturer needs to create a product.
+MRP, or material requirements planning systems, are tools for calculating the raw materials, sub-assemblies, and components a manufacturer needs to create a product.

 MRP systems perform this task following three steps:

-- Monitoring the current level of raw materials and components on hand;
+- Monitoring the current level of raw materials and components on hand

-- Scheduling the production or purchasing of those materials.
+- Scheduling the production or purchasing of those materials

 When it comes to answering the question of what MRP software is and how it works, that’s it in a nutshell.
-However, although it appears to be this way, MRP systems aren’t considered to be lean production and are considered by many practitioners to be antithetical.
+However, although it appears to be this way, MRP systems aren’t considered lean production and are considered by many practitioners to be antithetical.
 But that doesn’t mean they don’t go hand-in-hand!

-What Is MRP in Manufacturing?
+What is MRP in manufacturing?

 Though this definition, especially for MRP systems in manufacturing, has changed over time since there have been big strides in technological advancements in this area.
-Traditionally, MRP systems used to be considered a “Pull” type of production system.
+Traditionally, MRP systems used to be considered a pull production system.
 However, as the software and technology improved, capable MRP systems became able to support all types of production workflows:

 So, we’ve already touched upon this a little bit.
-But, how exactly does an MRP system work in manufacturing?
+But how exactly does an MRP system work in manufacturing?

-How Does MRP Work?
+How does MRP work?

 The way earlier MRP system iterations automate these areas and meet demand efficiently is by following the bill of materials (BOMs) of a manufacturers product, which details:

-- The raw materials, subassemblies, and components used;
+- The raw materials, subassemblies, and components used

-- The quantity of these items;
+- The quantity of these items

-- Total costs; and,
+- Total costs

-- Operational steps.
+- Operational steps

-But, the MRP’s of today use inventory data and your master production schedule (MPS) to automatically calculate how much material you need and how much your manufacturing process will use.
+But, the MRPs of today use inventory data and your master production schedule (MPS) to automatically calculate how much material you need and how much your manufacturing process will use.
 However, back to inventory types, as the inventory items within your BOM are classified as one of two things:

 This is essentially your finished goods, as the amount you need is all determined by several factors such as:

-- Market demand;
+- Market demand

-- Sales history; and
+- Sales history

-- Forecasted demand.
+- Forecasted demand

 To help manufacturers track and manage all these dependencies and figure out how many items are needed by the specific dates within the master production schedule, most turn to MRP systems to achieve this task.